Bloomfield-FA15-CAT238/FirstRepo-ValencioWilliams/README.md

 * Fourth

-1. First
-  * First and a half
-2. Zero
+1. Zero
   * Dividing by zero is infinty or zero (it depends)
+2. First
+  * Second, because Zero is first
 3. Third
 4. Fourth
 5. Fifth